OrbitThePony/Advent_of_Code_2023/README.md

 # Advent of Code two-way template
-The template for the Rust side of things is from [this template](https://github.com/agubelu/AoC-rust-template/tree/master), the Python side is my own work.
+The template for the Rust side of things is from [this template](https://github.com/agubelu/AoC-rust-template/tree/master), the Python side work of ray10k